cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - str1 \|\| str2 denotes concatenation of octet strings.

-- oCAT(str1,str2) denotes _ordered_ concatenation of octet strings.
+- oCAT(str1,str2) denotes _ordered_ concatenation of octet strings as specified in the appendix.

 - CONCAT(MSGa,MSGb) defines a concatenation method that depends on the application scenario.
 In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of